 B-W students attending other institutions: Baldwin-Wallace College students may be approved to attend another fully accredited institution during any academic term and transfer credits to their degree programs at the College.
 A Transient Student Permit Form must be obtained from the Office of Registration and Records.
-Students must be in good academic standing at the College.
+Students must be in good standing at the College.
 Course selections must be approved by both the academic department chairperson in whose department the course work will apply and the Registrar of the College.
 Students completing courses at Cuyahoga Community College, Lakeland Community College and Lorain County Community College which are listed in the respective Transfer Guides do not need to obtain departmental approval.

-Students are required to complete their last 32 semester hours of course work in residence at Baldwin-Wallace.
-Special requests for transient status in the last 32 semester hours must be approved by the Dean of the College or the Dean of Enrollment Services.
+Students are required to complete their last 32 semester hours of their required 124 hours of course work, or one-fourth of their academic program, in residence at Baldwin-Wallace.
+Requests not approved by the Registrar may be appealed to the Academic Dean.
 Transient course work transferred to the College is subject to all policies and provisions governing transfer course work stated herein.
 A transient student may not enroll in more credits at another institution than normally could be completed at Baldwin-Wallace College in a comparable time period.